 “Well, originally, it was clubs, then spears, then bows and arrows, axes, muskets, rifles, machine guns …”

 ‘Excuse me.’
-Traveller One stood up, stretched out his wings, retracted them, then sat down again.
+Traveller One stood up, stretched out his wings, retracted them, and then sat down again.
 “I see these devices you speak of as images in your mind.
 Tell us more.”

 Tenzin looked at the Dalai Lama, then at the strange Travellers with their elongated faces and squat, winged bodies.
 “Well, there’s grenades, bazookas, flame throwers, mines, er ….”